-As soon as the required documents in quadruplicate are ready, the applicant club will send the request for homologation through its National Ski Association to the chairman of the Sub-Committee for Alpine Courses or in agreement with the National Ski Association they deliver it, , during the on-site inspection to the inspector, who will pass the copies to the right place.
+As soon as the required documents are ready in pdf format,, the applicant club will send the request for homologation through its National Ski

-At the same time the National Ski Association must pay the equivalent of CHF 150. -- per homologation to the FIS Office.
+Association to the chairman of the Sub-Committee for Alpine Courses or in agreement with the National Ski Association they deliver it, , before the on-site inspection to the inspector, who will pass the copies to the right place.
+At the same time the applicant must remit the equivalent of CHF 150. -- per homologation to the National Ski Association.